wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 	  $R=R_\square  \frac{L}{w}, C=\frac{\epsilon S}{4\pi kd}$
       * [NOT REQUIRED] Using the above Resistor-Capacitor connection, how can we minimize the delay by changing the length of the wire for two paths individually using MDL optimization tool or computed analytically?
   * Design the 2 to 1 MUX using the transmission gate and CMOS.
-      * Verify the functionality for both design.
+      * Verify the functionality for both designs.
-      * Compare the output of the transmission gate and CMOS gate implementation, are there any differences between them?
+      * Compare the output waveform's voltage of the transmission gate and CMOS gate implementation, find any differences between them.
       * Measure the delay for all input-output patterns for both design, and find the worst case of them.

   * Design a CMOS logic, unfooted Dynamic logic, footed Dynamic logic for the following: